 In Hawaii, food is a celebration of life, family, loved ones and friends.
-You’ll often see workers enjoying a box lunch by the beach, and you’ll drive by large families gathered around a buffet-style spread at the end of a long work day.
+You’ll often see workers enjoying a box lunch by the beach, and you’ll drive by large families gathered around a buffet-style spread at the end of a long workday.
 But food works a bit differently out in the most isolated chain of islands in the world.

 The food that you’re used to on the mainland can be quite expensive out in Hawaii.
 Pop into a chain grocery store and you’ll be shocked by the prices for staples like milk and cereal.
 Mainland food has to be shipped to Hawaii, and you pay for the shipping.
 It’s baked right into the sticker price at the chain grocer.

 Fortunately, Hawaii is lush, verdant and ever-growing.
-Longans, rambutans, lemons, limes, mango, guava, avocado, star fruit, coffee, noni and coconut all grow wild.
+Longans, rambutans, lemons, limes, mango, guava, avocado, star fruit, coffee, noni, and coconut all grow wild.
 And farmed foods flourish in the tropical heat.
 These foods, grown right on the islands themselves, are affordable, healthy and abundant.

 Add it all up.
 The mainland’s processed foods are expensive while local produce is fresh, tasty and cheap.
 You have a recipe for deliciously fresh and healthy local Hawaiian dishes.
-As a mainlander, you can really taste the difference in every bite.
-And you can likely indulge in these island foods while losing weight because they are not full of processed sugars, refined grains and trans fats.
+As a mainlander, you can taste the difference in every bite.
+And you can likely indulge in these island foods while losing weight because they are not full of processed sugars, refined grains, and trans fats.

 Poke may seem a bit off-putting.
-Definitly not what you may think of when finding things to eat in Hawaii.
+Definitely not what you may think of when finding things to eat in Hawaii.
 It’s simply raw seafood that has been cubed and tossed with sauces, herbs or mayo.
 Poke is usually cubed tuna, but it can be any seafood you can imagine.
 During your Hawaiian vacation, you may find salmon, shrimp or ono poke.

-The bite-sized chunks of fish have great mouth feel.
+The bite-sized chunks of fish have great mouthfeel.
 In fact, cubed tuna has a bit of a bite.
 It can feel like chicken when you chew, so texture shouldn’t be a worry for any meat eaters out there.

 Islanders use freshly caught Hawaiian fish to craft poke dishes, and the marinades are absolutely delicious.
 You can find poke drenched in spicy rubs, swimming in flavored mayo or covered in citrus and salt.

 The portability of the Hawaiian dish also makes it great for cookouts.
 You can pick up a box of poke, hand out long wooden toothpicks and have a feast with your friends at the beach.
-The only thing you can’t do with poke is keep leftovers.
+The only thing you can’t do with poke is to keep leftovers.
 The raw fish won’t keep overnight, so eat up!